20 Reasons Why Students Fail And Solutions

 17. BAD SLEEPING HABITS

-Any student who will love to pass examinations must have a good sleeping habit.
+Any student who doesn’t want to fail his examinations must have a good sleeping habit.
 You must learn to sleep well and early enough.
 The reason for this is because, sleeping or resting has a way of improving the memory and retention capacity, plus it makes the brain alert to take in new information.

 18. POOR DIET

 Eating the right food has a great impact on our health and how the body functions during the day.
 It also helps to boost the proper functioning of the brain.
 Most students don’t eat the right food, and when they do, they eat it at the wrong time.
-A poor diet will affect the way a student is able to function academically, physically and health-wise.
+A poor diet will affect the way a student is able to function academically and physically.